-The flute teachers that CMS works with provide one-on-one flute lessons in a private setting, allowing each student to learn to play the flute at their own pace, in their own learning style, and toward their own goals.
+The flute teachers that CMS refers students to provide one-on-one flute lessons in a private setting, allowing each student to learn to play the flute at their own pace, in their own learning style, and toward their own goals.
 In the rare case that our student and teacher are not a good match, switching instructors is quick and simple.
-We find that our flute students are extremely dedicated, with the average commitment term lasting eight to nine months.
+We find that flute students are extremely dedicated, with the average commitment term lasting eight to nine months.
 We recommend weekly hour-long sessions, but lesson frequency is completely up to you.
 With practice and dedication, students build confidence to participate in our (optional) formal and informal recitals up to 65 are held per year.

 If you are interested in learning how to play the flute, continue reading for additional information about this time-honored woodwind instrument.

 Unlike other types of woodwinds that use reeds to produce sound, the flute is a reedless wind instrument (also known as an aerophone) that creates different types of sound from air blown across openings of various sizes.
 The very first flutes were made of bone and, in some cases, date back 35,000-40,000 years, when they were most likely used during hunting and other ceremonious rituals.
 It is believed that these early flutes were the very first musical instruments in the world and give us invaluable insight into prehistoric music.